-Recording Connection Audio Institute is proud to be a co-sponsor of The Recording Academy® Producers & Engineers Wing®’s eighth annual event!
+Recording Connection is proud to be a co-sponsor of The Recording Academy® Producers & Engineers Wing®’s eighth annual event!
 This yearly event focuses on the matchless contributions made by recording, mixing and mastering engineers and record producers whose technical skill and creative brilliance shine a light on the profession and earn them GRAMMY® Awards and nominations of their own.

 Marking the official start of GRAMMY® Week, this year’s event took place at the legendary Village Studios in West Los Angeles on February 3, 2015 and honored none other than iconic musician, producer, and guitarist Nile Rodgers.
 Rodgers was presented with The Recording Academy President’s Merit Award by Recording Academy President/CEO Neil Portnow.
 Previous honorees include T Bone Burnett; Chris Blackwell; Al Schmitt; Tom Dowd; Jimmy Iovine; Quincy Jones; Ahmet and Nesuhi Ertegun; Arif Mardin; Jerry Wexler and Neil Young.